Understanding tympanosclerosis

 Last update on Mar, 14, 2024

-Just as you can scar your knee, you can also develop scars on your eardrums through a condition called tympanosclerosis.
-Typically occurring after injury or surgery, this scarring may result in hearing loss.
-While it may sound scary to develop unseen scars in your ears, there are treatment options to address the scarring and related hearing loss.
+Just as you can develop a scar on your knee, you can also develop scars on your eardrums through a condition called tympanosclerosis.
+Typically occurring after injury or surgery, this scarring may lead to a conductive type hearing loss.
+While it may sound scary to develop unseen scars in your ears, there are treatment options to address the scarring and related hearing loss

 What is tympanosclerosis?

-Tympanosclerosis refers to scarring on the eardrum, also known as the tympanic membrane.
-Located in the outer ear, this thin, cone-shaped layer of tissue performs two important roles for the ears: protecting the sensitive structures of the middle and inner ear from dirt and debris, and assisting in processing sound waves to hear.
-When the tympanic membrane becomes scarred—whether from injury or surgery—calcium deposits can build up, causing the eardrum to harden and become inflexible.
+A simple tympanosclerosis definition is scarring on the eardrum, also known as the tympanic membrane.
+Located at the beginning of the middle ear, this thin, cone-shaped layer of tissue performs two important roles for the ears: protecting the sensitive structures of the middle and inner ear from dirt and debris and assisting in processing sound waves to hear.
+When the tympanic membrane becomes scarred—whether from injury or surgery—calcium deposits can build up, causing the eardrum to harden and become less flexible.
 This scarring appears as bright, chalk-white marks on the eardrum.
+Tympanosclerosis bilateral is when both eardrums are affected by scarring.

 Tympanosclerosis may also be referred to as myringosclerosis.
-While both conditions are characterized by calcium deposits on the eardrum, people living with tympanosclerosis have calcium deposits on their eardrum
+Both conditions are characterized by calcium deposits on the eardrum; however, myringosclerosis only affects the eardrum, while tympanosclerosis is a broader term, as scarring may affect both the eardrum and other parts of the middle ear.

 Find your closest Miracle-Ear center